qbicsoftware/data-scanner/README.md

 >
 > `measurementId`: any valid QBiC measurement ID that has been found in the dataset (this might
 > be `null`) in case the evaluation has not been done yet.
 >
+> `datasetFiles`: a list of relative file paths belonging to the dataset
+>
+> `taskId`: a unique task ID assigned by the application to track the dataset registration progress
+>
 > `history`: a list of history items, which steps have been performed.
 The list is ordered by first
 > processing steps being at the start and the latest at the end.